Grasscutters/Cultivation/README.md

 [Find release builds here!](https://github.com/Grasscutters/Cultivation/releases)

-Once downloaded, extract somewhere and open as administrator.
+Download and open the MSI, and once installed, run Cultivation as administrator.
+Refer below for more [detailed setup instructions.](#setup).

-**Windows 7 Users:** You will need to download [WebView](https://developer.microsoft.com/en-us/microsoft-edge/webview2/#download-section) manually.
+**Windows 7 Users:** You will need to download [WebView](https://developer.microsoft.com/en-us/microsoft-edge/webview2/#download-section) manually, and download the `.zip` instead of the `.msi`.

 # Setup